orangejuice/blog/data/activity/book-在细雨中呼喊-2012/record.en.md

 ---
-title: Crying Out In The Rain
-slug: crying-out-in-the-rain
+title: Cries in the Drizzle
 category: book
 status: todo
 rating: 0